 Volcanoes National Park is undoubtedly Rwanda’s cornerstone experience.
 Adventurous travelers from around the world flock to its verdant forests for the rare chance to interact with the region’s famous inhabitants: the Mountain Gorillas.
-Volcanoes National Park is home to 340 of the earth’s 780 Mountain Gorillas remaining in the wild.
+Volcanoes National Park, Rwanda is home to 340 of the earth’s 780 Mountain Gorillas remaining in the wild.
 It is also the location where researcher Dian Fossey dedicated 20 years of her life, studying and observing these giants and their primate neighbors in the their natural habitat.
 Gorilla trekking in Rwanda is truly a breathtaking experience.

 There are 10 habituated families of Mountain Gorillas located in the Rwandan sector of the Virunga Volcanoes specifically tracked for visitor interaction: the Susa Group, Sabyinyo Group, Amahoro Group, Group Thirteen (Agasha Group), Kwitonda, Umubano, Bwengye, Hirwa, Karinsimbi, and Ugenda.
 Some families have babies and teenagers, while others may not have many children or may be comprised of more females.
 Just like a typical human family unit, each gorilla family offers something unique and completely different, making no two gorilla treks the same.